-1186.
-The ALM Branch was interested in investments relating to surplus cash arising because of overall funding requirements and to ensuring liquidity needs.
+The ALM branch was interested in investments relating to surplus cash arising because of overall funding requirements and ensuring liquidity needs.
 The level of surplus cash was largely affected by cash management activities.
 However, from a risk management perspective, a certain level of investment was kept as a liquidity buffer.
-The return on capital invested in programs and projects through the budgetary process did not concern the ALM Branch
+The return on capital invested in programs and projects through the budgetary process did not concern the ALM branch.

-G. Managing the Cost of Capital
+Managing the Cost of Capital

-1187.
 An integrated strategy was followed for domestic and foreign borrowing.
-It was accepted that savings in the cost of debt service could be achieved from the ongoing development of the depth and width of the domestic financial markets, rather than through efforts to borrow cheaper in foreign markets.
-Because of the size of South Africa's domestic debt, limited scope existed for actively managing the debt portfolio and reducing debt servicing costs.
+It was accepted that savings in the cost of debt service could be achieved from the ongoing development of the depth and width of the domestic financial markets, rather than through efforts to borrow more cheaply in foreign markets.
+Because of the size of South Africa's domestic debt, limited scope existed for actively managing the debt portfolio and reducing debt-servicing costs.
 The focus of existing domestic debt management aimed, therefore, at addressing the maturity structure to avoid unwanted bundling across the debt profile.
 Although funding of the new gross financing need (new issues) was managed actively, cost savings were not achieved by taking interest rate views.

-1188.
-The principles regarding individual risk categories concentrated on the following six risk areas:
+The principles regarding individual risk categories concentrated on these risk areas: